Initial enrollment period (IEP)

 October 15 - December 7

 Are you eligible for Medicare?
-You can enroll in a Medicare Advantage plan like HMSA Akamai Advantage to receive more benefits that Medicare doesn’t pay for.
+You can enroll in a Medicare Advantage plan like HMSA Medicare Advantage to receive more benefits that Medicare doesn’t pay for.
 Enroll in a Medicare Advantage plan or make changes to your current plan every year during the open enrollment period.
 Health plans start on January 1.

 Special enrollment period